-10333S1/10333S2 Debate IV

-Prerequisite: Debate I, II, and III
+Debate IV Semester(s): 2 Prerequisite: Debate I, II, and III Grade Level(s): 12

 Debate IV develops and refines the skills and knowledge required to engage in competitions.
-This course builds on the skills acquired in Debate I, Debate II and Debate III.
+This course builds on the skills acquired in Debate I, Debate II, and Debate III.